HarbhagwanDhaliwal/Link/README.md

 We have developed **Link**, a Discord bot that connects with the Chainbase Network.
 It's an open-source project that anyone can use.

+## What is Chainbase Data Platform?

+Chainbase Data Platform is an all-in-one data infrastructure for Web3 that allows you to index, transform, and utilize large-scale on-chain data.
+It provides a suite of tools and services to help you build, manage, and scale your Web3 applications.
+By leveraging enriched on-chain data and streaming computing technologies across one data infrastructure, Chainbase Data Platform automates the indexing and querying of blockchain data, enabling developers to accomplish complex data tasks with ease.

+For more details, refer to the [Chainbase API Documentation](https://docs.chainbase.com/api-reference/overview).

 ## Features

 Link bot allows you to interact with blockchain data using a set of powerful commands: